 WHY IT’S IMPORTANT TO BE QUIET: PART 1

 In this week’s post on Yogibanker, I welcome a guest contribution from Yogibanker partner Stephen Marks.
 Stephen shares a similar background to me: A partner at an established City law firm, now turned ‘wellness professional’, practicing in yoga, meditation and yoga nidra.
-Stephen is also an expert on healthy buildings, being the found of ‘Mind Body Buildings‘.
-I’m very happy to share you some of his recent content as published in Business Healthy, about why its important to be quiet from time to time and how it can affect and influence our wellbeing.
+Stephen is also an expert on healthy buildings, being the founder of ‘Mind Body Buildings‘.
+I’m very happy to share with you some of his recent content as published in Business Healthy, about why its important to be quiet from time to time and how it can affect and influence our wellbeing.

 It also represents the first in a series of posts about the importance of solitude and quiet time.
 Having spent some time recently away myself, I can only stress the importance of what it means to take some time out and reflect on things from both a mental and spiritual perspective.

 “Having spent twenty years in a law firm, Stephen Marks is now a yoga, meditation and Yoga Nidra practitioner.
 Stephen has helped to institute two wellness programmes in leading London law firms and has also worked with global accountancy practices and advertising agencies.
 In this blog post, Stephen explains the value of silence and its benefits to wellbeing.”

 During my 20 years as a City lawyer, there were a few simple wellness practices I used to help me get through a stressful day.
 Some will be familiar to you already but I can assure you; they all work.